chef-training/workshops/README.md

 * Can be facilitated or completed as self-study
 * Can be extended in multiple directions based on learning objectives

+## Projects Included

+* Awesome Appliance Repair - A simple, python-based web application that utilizes Apache for a web server and MySQL for a database.

 ## Contributing